nyorain/swa/docs/notes.md

 Notes
 =====

-- document that we ignore the meson default_library argument
-- when to use events and when just use plain parameters in window listener?
-- allow implementations to e.g. not track touch points or other input events if the window has no listener at all or the listener doesn't implement those functions?
-  	- what if the listener is changed during a touch point session though?

-todo wayland:
+wayland:

 - data exchange (probbaly move that to another file though)
 - better gl support, allow settings
 - check that everything is cleaned up correctly
+- always flush the display after wl_surface_commit or other visible actions? we only flush it on (before) dispatch atm but some programs might have long pauses between iterations.
+Guess the same problem for x11

+x11:

+- [low] we could implement buffer surfaces using present pixmaps more complicated though, we have to do maintain multiple buffers (pixmaps)

 general

-- merge swa_default_{size, position} into swa_default?
-- only build pml as subproject when on unix
+- add swa_cursor_disable or something that allows to lock pointer on wayland and grab the cursor on x11
+- interface to query platform phdev vulkan support, see glfw
+- figure out when to use events and when just use plain parameters in window listener?
+	- clean up touch events.
+Really include dx, dy in movement? would make some backend implementations *way* more complicated
 - gl transparency semantics.
 Does the platform use premultiplied alpha? e.g. on wayland we have to use premultiplied alpha, on other platforms probably not